Diagnosis and Treatment of Hammer Toe in Wake County

 Before considering surgery for hammer toe, your doctor will discuss nonsurgical treatment options with you.
 Nonsurgical options are normally pursued for those who are still able to flex their affected toe.
 These techniques include:

 - Changes in footwear.
 Avoid wearing tight, narrow, high-heeled shoes.
 Shoes should be one-half inch longer than your longest toe – which for many people is the second toe.

 - Exercises.
 Specific exercises can help stretch and strengthen the muscles in your foot, such as gently stretching your toes manually or using your toes to pick things up off the floor.

-Joint resection: An incision is made on the top part of the toe and the end of the bone at the fixed joint is removed.
+- Joint resection: An incision is made on the top part of the toe, and then the end of the bone at the fixed joint is removed.
 Small metal pins or rods are often used to keep the toe straight during healing.
 The pins are usually removed a month or so after surgery.

-After surgery, you may experience some stiffness, swelling, and redness in your toe for up to 4-6 weeks.
-You should try to keep your foot elevated most of the time to take pressure off the toe.
+After surgery, you may experience some stiffness, swelling, and redness in your toe for 4 to 6 weeks.
+You should try to keep your foot elevated as often as you can to take pressure off the toe.
 Be sure to ask your Raleigh Orthopaedic surgeon about any restrictions on driving or other activities while your toe heals.
 Once fully healed, your toe may be slightly longer or shorter than it was before.

 Hammer Toe Treatment at Raleigh Orthopaedic

 If you are experiencing symptoms of hammer toe, Raleigh Orthopaedic has foot and ankle specialists who are committed to helping you achieve a full and speedy recovery.
-Once we’ve examined your injury, we will create a personalized treatment plan and answer any questions you may have along the way.
+Once we’ve examined your injury or condition, we will create a personalized treatment plan and answer any questions you may have about your treatment options.
 To schedule an appointment at one of our clinics in Wake County, please contact us today.